ozum/sequelize-pg-generator/README-JSDOC.md

 Special Thanks
 --------------
-This module is developed with the sponsorship of Fortibase.
+This module is developed with the sponsorship of Ozcorp.

 Usage
 -----